masc-ucsc/livehd/docs/projects.md

 * Bridge to allow runs of DSLX to LiveHD
 * Bridge to allow from XLS IR to LiveHD
 * Bridge to allow from Lgraph to XLS IR

-## Lgraph to Yosys JSON

-The json format from yosys is used by several tools like nextpnr and netlistsvg.
-Creating the json interface could simplify the interface with yosys too.

-Dependence: none

-Main features:

-* Create a yosysjson pass that generates yosys compatible json files out of Lgraph
-* It may be also interesting to accept yosys json as input.
-Then, the bridge between yosys and LiveHD could be removed.

 ## Hot-Reload Simulation Console